-The Budget released by the Federal Government last night has an election flavour to it.
+The 2018 Federal Budget released by the Federal Government last night has an election flavour to it.

 The vast majority of federal income comes from individual taxpayers, with companies contributing the next-largest share